-In-app Messaging: A Guide for SaaS Founders
+In-app Messaging: The Ultimate Guide

-It could be telling them about a new feature.
-Showing them how to do something in the app better.
-Offering a hack….
+I bet sometimes you want to tell users something quickly.
+It could be telling them about a new feature you’ve just launched, showing them how to do something in the app better, or offering a hack….

-But the thing is – The information is so short that there really is no point emailing them about it.
+But the thing is – The information is so short that there really is no point in emailing them about it.

-The best way to describe an in-app message is as a small popup triggered within a web or mobile app that tells users something.
+So, the best way to describe an in-app message is as a small popup triggered within a web or mobile app that tells users something.

 (I realize that the word, something, doesn’t make anything clear, by the way.
 So, I’m explaining exactly what that “something” is a bit further down this guide.)